Serpens: A High Bandwidth Memory Based Accelerator for General-Purpose Sparse Matrix-Vector Multiplication: Conclusion

 \subsection{Scalability}

 We scale up HBM channel allocation from 16 to 24 to further boost performance.
 Vanilla Vitis failed place and route because of the congestion caused by heavy HBM channel usage.
 With the aid of TAPA~\cite{chi2021extending} and Autobridge~\cite{guo2021autobridge}, we successfully place and route the 24 HBM channel version, resulting in 270 MHz frequency.
-We compare \serpens-v24 with GraphLily~\cite{hu2021graphlily} in Table~\ref{table:v24}. \serpens-v24 achieves up to 30,204 MTEPS and a throughput of up to 3.79$\times$ improvement over GraphLily.
+We compare \serpens-A24 with GraphLily~\cite{hu2021graphlily} in Table~\ref{table:A24}. \serpens-A24 achieves up to 60.55~GFLOP/s (30,204~MTEPS) and a throughput of up to 3.79$\times$ improvement over GraphLily.